Sample Basic Cast Iron Recipes

 You'll also want some popcorn salt, and, optionally, butter.
 Popcorn salt is finer than table or kosher salt, and sticks to the popped kernels better.
 Using a mortar and pestle, you can grind table or kosher salt to a finer consistency.
 Melt your butter, preferably unsalted, while the popcorn pan is heating, so it will be ready.

 Regardless of whether you use a skillet or a dutch oven, you'll need a lid.
-It doesn't need to be the most tight-fitting, but it needs to be able to keep the corn and hot oil from getting all over the place.
+It doesn't need to be the most tight-fitting, but it needs to be able to keep the corn and hot oil from spattering all over the place (and you).
 Use a #10 skillet or a #8 dutch oven for the purposes of this recipe, and adapt it to your preference.
 Note: A skillet, with its built in handle, can be easier to agitate during popping.
 But you're more likely to have a lid with a dutch oven.

 Add a tablespoon of oil and three kernels of popcorn in your chosen cast iron vessel, and place the cover on.
 Heat the oil slowly over a burner set to medium.
 When you hear the three kernels pop, you know the oil is hot enough.